 Vocational education and training offered by TAFE SA is available to high school students.

-If you're a high school student you can choose to study VET for just a couple of hours a week, or undertake a more formal VET program, such as an Australian School-Based Apprenticeship.
+VET can be undertaken for just a couple of hours a week, or through a more formal VET program, such as an Australian School-Based Apprenticeship.

 - develop practical, industry-specific skills

 - develop an understanding of the world of work